momen105/Bangladesh-BankNote-Detection/README.md

 # Bangladesh-BankNote-Detection
 Here it has been attempted to propose a system for Bangladesh banknote detection.
-A deep learning-based CNN model was designed, Also use Transfer learning Model and the model has attained MobileNet is 100% accuracy and Inception v3 is 98%.
+A deep learning-based CNN model was designed, Also use Transfer learning Model and the model has attained Inception v3 is 98%.
 I think this automated system will be immensely beneficial for visually impaired people.